proficy/documentation/README.md

 ## CHANGELOG
+### v1.1.5 2021-12-4
+* [Enhancement] Allow empty inputs if you're not using a sniping feature (Mempool, Blockbot)
+* [Enhancement] Automatically increase gas for anti max tx amount to prevent out of gas errors (Mempool, Blockbot)
+* [Enhancement] Automatically trim extra spaces from inputs and allow special characters like commas (All)
+* [Feature] Added Unicrypt presale sniper
+* [Bugfix] Fixed a token limit calculation that affected anti max tx amount

 ### v1.0.4 2021-11-17
 * [Bugfix] Added more explicit language for "blocks to aim at."
 (Mempool, Blockbot)
 ### v1.0.4 2021-11-17
 * [Bugfix] Fixed a bug affecting auto fetching sniper contract (Mempool, Blockbot)
 ### v1.0.4 2021-11-15